 Mindfulness isn’t about shielding yourself from life’s difficulties.
-Rather, it about how to deal with the inevitable stresses and pressure, whether that comes as changing your perspective or controlling your thoughts or simply accepting the new events.
+Rather, it is about how to deal with the inevitable stresses and pressure, whether that comes as changing your perspective or controlling your thoughts, or simply accepting the new events.

 You can’t stop the waves, but you can learn to surf.